openethereum/pwasm-tutorial/README.md

 ]
 ```

-That JSON is an ABI definition which can be used along with Web.js to run transactions and calls to contract:
+JSON above is an ABI definition which can be used along with Web.js to run transactions and calls to contract:

 ```javascript
 var Web3 = require("web3");